Skip to content

 • Any task where you’ve noticed Claude giving superficial answers and you want depth

-What the output looks like: When extended thinking is enabled, you see two sections in the response: a collapsible “thinking” block showing Claude’s reasoning process, and the final answer below it.
-The thinking block is useful for verifying Claude’s logic — you can see how it arrived at the conclusion and spot any errors in reasoning.
+What the output looks like: When extended thinking is active, you see two sections in the response: a collapsible “thinking” block showing Claude’s reasoning process, and the final answer below it.
+The thinking block is useful for verifying Claude’s logic.
+You can see how it arrived at the conclusion and spot any errors in reasoning.

 What counts as an artifact: